 Wrap your real Christmas tree in a duvet cover to remove it from the house and transport it to where it’s being recycled – it minimise the needles appearing in the car for the next 6 months!

 Fix ornaments/lights that are broken - you won’t have time in the busy run up to next Christmas.
 Set yourself a time limit to do it (if it’s not done in a week discard the item).

 Label storage boxes clearly with the contents by room / colour / type

 Make sure you remove batteries from decorations and lights – this will stop any damage occurring if the batteries leak (which they may do given the temperature fluctuation in lofts or garages).

 Invest in some plastic storage for your Christmas decorations rather than using cardboard boxes.
-They protect the decorations better and will stack more easily
+They protect the decorations better and stack more easily that cardboard boxes.

 m: 07740 782575